 – You can find more than 400 Buddhist temples in Thailand, among them the Temple of Wat Arun is most unique because of its architectural design.
 This temple is a top attraction because of the part of this temple as images that tell the story of God Buddha’s life.

 – The Statue of Buddha in Ko Samui city of Thailand is world-famous.
 The statue is unique because of its design.
 It is 29feet tall and it is the topmost attraction in Thailand because of its bright-colored paintings.

 – The Vimameck Mansion, which has been turned into a museum is prominent for its architecture as this is the biggest teakwood mansion in the world.

-Some of the Islands which are top most attractions in Thailand are:
+Some of the Islands which are the top attractions in Thailand are:

-– Phuket Island: This is the largest Island in Thailand, posses unique cuisine and nightlife.
+– Phuket Island: This is the largest Island in Thailand, and possesses unique cuisine and nightlife.
 This island provides a wonderful accommodation facility for visitors.
 Around this island, you can visit Phang Nga Bay is famous for its spectacular limestone Scenery.
-The sea caves, mangroves, and hundreds of small islands make this place as a topmost attractive place in Thailand.
+The sea caves, mangroves, and hundreds of small islands make this place the topmost attractive place in Thailand.

 Thailand Travel Guide: Bangkok Nightlife

 Bangkok nightlife – is simply sensational!
 There is a multitude of things to do and see when it comes to nightlife in Bangkok.
 There are theaters and cafes and yes the infamous entertainment areas of Patong, Soi Cowboy, and Nana Plaza.